Piranavee/Dr.A.P.J.AbdulKalam-Sir/README.md

 # Dr.A.P.J.AbdulKalam-Sir
-A Tribute Page to Dr.A.P.J.AbdulKalam Sir
+A Tribute Page to Dr.A.P.J.AbdulKalam Sir only with HTML
 <!DOCTYPE html>
 <html>
 <head>